vfernandes617/Live-Project-UnrealEngine/README.md

 # Unreal Engine Live Project
 During my time at the Tech Academy I working on a live project to build a game in the Unreal Engine.
 This was a two week sprint and the code was consisted entirely of Unreal Engines Blue print scripts.
 This was an apprenticship done for [Prosper IT Consulting](https://www.linkedin.com/company/prosper-it-consulting/) we participated in daily stand-ups with a small team.
 The goal was to deliver a minimal viable product by the end.
 For this MVP I was tasked with creating a sandbox game.
-I went with a version  of American Ninja Warrior.
-There were quiet a few mechanics and phyics  that I can to create in order to fully realize this game.
+I went with a version  of American Ninja Warrior there were quiet a few mechanics and phyics that I can to create in order to fully realize this game.

 Below are some examples code and logic I have for this project.
 ## Index